SMCallan/SMCallan/README.md

 - Graphics: OpenGL/Vulkan for 3D visualization
 - Computation: CUDA/MPI for parallel processing

-**Research Applications:**
+**Research Applications:** :microscope:
-This platform aims to provide insights into abiogenesis and the conditions that led to the emergence of life on Earth, offering a digital laboratory for testing hypotheses about life's origins through computational modeling.
+This platform aims to provide insights into abiogenesis and the conditions that led to the emergence of life on Earth, offering a digital laboratory for testing hypotheses about life's origins through computational modeling. :smile: :smile: :smile: